Edison P.E. Information

 Fitness is the core of our P.E. curriculum.
-If a student is absent on a fitness day they must make that day up.
-Students may do these during class or before or after school as long as they make arrangements with us beforehand.
-If a student misses more than a week for a medical excuse they have will have a maximum of three make ups.
-If a student is able to participate in a modified fitness activity (biking/walking) that modified activity will take the place of a regular fitness day.
+If a student is absent on a fitness day, they must make that day up.
+Students may do these during class or before or after school as long as they make arrangements with their teacher beforehand.
+If a student misses more than a week for a medical excuse they will have a maximum of three make ups.
+If a student is able to participate in a modified fitness activity (biking/walking), the modified activity will take the place of a regular fitness day.

-- Uniforms –District 200 requires a uniform for all P.E. students in middle and high school.
+1. Uniforms – District 200 requires a uniform for all P.E. students in middle and high school.
 District shorts, district-shirts, white socks, and gym shoes must be worn daily.
 Students may wear any pair of sweatpants or any sweatshirt.
-Uniforms may be purchased at www.cusd200peuniforms.com
+Uniforms may be purchased at www.cusd200peuniform.com